We asked more than 10,000 speech therapists: “What’s your best tip for using Speech Blubs?”

 After a while, the progress bar will load.
 This means you and your child have been really good observers.
 And you can now go to the mirror screen and see that filter pop on your own head.

 Take Lots of Pictures!

-Children show great effort when you offer them to take a picture of you or themselves with a face filter.
-You can send the picture to your friends, family or even us!
+Children show great effort when you offer to take a picture of you or themselves with a face filter.
+You can send the picture to your friends, family, or even us!
 We would love to see the two of you enjoying our app and having fun.
 You can use it as a reward after the child completes the exercise.

 Bribe Your Child with Digital Candy!

 Every now and then a colorful surprise candy appears or an animal sticker.
 Say something like: “Become that bear and I’ll let you tap that candy.”
 Each candy is hiding a surprise.
 Sometimes it’s a funny video.

 But the next time a candy appears you might find something even more interesting: Conversation starters.
 Tell your child the story that you see on the screen.
 Or ask him a question displayed on the screen.
 Keep the conversation going, it will help you get the child engaged, plus he or she will learn more about things.

 Pause . . . just like your own child may become a handful at times, the children in our app can be a bit annoying at times.
 They are on a loop, after all.
 Adjust the volume accordingly and use the pause button.
 Press it and let your child mimic the animal while the model in the app is “waiting.”

 More Tips and Tricks

 Use our section Mouth Gym to warm up and get ready to practice.
 The children love seeing themselves with a chicken on their head or kitty ears!
 You can use that to practice describing and using spatial concepts.
 Challenge the kids to have a conversation based on their character in the app.
 Use the app to elicit any sound vocalizations when they’re not quite ready for more structured drill work.